-You can export all documents from a cabinet, drawer, folder groups, or folders using the Export option.
+You can export all documents from a cabinet, drawer, folder groups, folders, or search results using the Export option.
 You can also export one or more documents from document view such as a folder or search results.
 Once the Export command is selected, you can select where you want to export the documents on your local machine.

-TIP: If you plan to export a very large number of documents you should consider using the FileHold Instrumentation Tool (FHIT).
-This tool will allow you to export the current version of every document in the library.
+TIP: If you plan to export a significant number of documents you should consider using the FileHold Instrumentation Tool (FHIT).
+In most cases, this tool will allow you to export the current version of every document in the library.

-When documents are exported, they are exported with a XML file and a folder containing all of the exported documents in their native format.
-The folder name and xml file that is generated is named with a date and timestamp appended to the end.
+When documents are exported, they are exported with an XML file and a folder containing all of the exported documents in their native format.
+The folder name and XML file that is generated is named with a date and timestamp appended to the end.
 For example: documents2015100882302.

-The XML file stores the metadata of all the selected documents in a FileHold compatible format.
-This allows for the importation of the documents back into the document management system.
+The XML file contains the metadata of all the selected documents in format suitable for importing them back into FileHold or another repository.
 For example, if you are exporting documents out of a demo system and importing them back into a production system.

 TIP: You should ensure the destination folder location for the export can hold the number of documents you will be exporting.
 This will not normally be a problem for an NTFS volume, which can hold over four billion files, but it could be an issue on a FAT or FAT32 volume which have smaller limits.

 The export function will only export the version of the document shown in the view.
 Normally this is the latest version of the document.
 The exception to this is when exporting from a view that lists individual document versions such as a document's version history.
 When exporting from a library structure object like a folder, the latest version that is not hidden from the user will be exported.

 Exporting can be done by users with a Document Publisher role or higher where they have access and restricted by the following rules dependent on the role that they have: